nils-mathieu/piscine-rust/module-01.md

 may have to add some *lifetime annotations* to the function in order to make it compile.

-In addition to the usual tests you have to write to prove the function you wrote is actually valid, you must create a `"spike"` test that showcases how *not* having those annotations would be an issue.
+In addition to the usual tests you have to write to prove the function you wrote is actually valid, you must create a `"spike"` test that showcases how *not* having those annotations could lead to dangling references.
 You must comment that non-compiling test out before pushing.
 You will have to explain that fairly difficult concept to your evaluators!

 ## Exericse 03: Array Addition